orange-lang/orange-docs/language/functions/functions.md

         return bar()
     end

     foo()

 Note that with nested functions, we don't have access to `bar` from the global scope!

+## Inline Functions

+Orange also supports inline (read: one-line) functions:

+    def add(int a, int b): return a + b

 ## Multiple functions with the same name
-**STATUS**: [Implemented](https://github.com/rfratto/orange/commit/d6c5ea), but not merged

 Orange supports having multiple functions with the same name, as long as they have different parameters.